Speak Up For Nature: Your Guide to Environmental Issues in 2021

 How to Use This Guide

-It starts with building your understanding of top environmental and conservation issues.
-No, you don't need to be able to recite the Clean Water Act by heart.
+The first step is to start building your understanding of top environmental and conservation issues.
+No, you don’t need to be able to recite the Clean Water Act by heart.

 Dig into the topics in this guide until you’re comfortable with them.
 Then, take one (or more) of these actions...